Myths and Legends

 Gasoline will leave a detectable residue.
 Enough for a typical K-9 to detect even if it's not enough for the laboratory to confirm. (...and the laboratory MUST confirm it to be used in court!)

-Coffee pots will melt.
+Coffee makers will melt.
 The metal parts will still be present and viewable through x-ray and lab inspection.

 Fact #2 Vary rarely will all of the evidence burn up, including ignitable liquids.